-This big beautiful tree is a Coast Redwood (Sequoia sempervirens), the tree with two lives.
+This big beautiful tree is a giant sequoia (Sequoiadendron giganteum): the tree with two lives.
 The big tree was planted in 1977 as part of the landscaping for the then new Learning Resources Center building.
 At that time the tree was between 6 feet and 7 feet tall.
 The tree was the same perfect cone shape that it is today except that its branches came all the way down to the ground.
 Word has it that lights were put on the tree every holiday season.
 In December of 1996 the roof of the Learning Resources Center building collapsed in a snowstorm and the building was destroyed.
 Much machinery and equipment came onsite to cleanup debris and then to build the new Haselwood Library.
 During this time the shallow roots of this lovely tree were trampled and the tree became stressed.
 (End of Life Number One).

 The State Arborist was called in to "save the tree".
-The tree was "basal pruned" to remove weight and stablize the tree.
+The tree was "basal pruned" to remove weight and stabilize the tree.
 (If you look carefully at the tree from just the right angle you can see an indentation or jaggedness at a certain point in the tree which alters the perfect conical shape.
 This is the "stress line".
 The tree is doing well as of this writing in March 2012.
 (Success so far in Life Number Two).